UdeS-STI/prettier-config-udes/README.md

 ### PHP

-If you want to be able to format **PHP** files, you must extends our PHP Prettier configuration by editing your package.json:
+If you want to be able to format **PHP** files, you must extend our PHP Prettier configuration by editing your package.json:

 ```json